SathyaBhat/sathyasays.com/content/posts/2010-11-30-how-to-solve-partitions-not-detected-during-ubuntu-10-10-maverick-meerkat-install.md

 None of those helped though, so this is what I did.

 I wanted a Windows software that can solve the problem in a click or two.
 I sceptically downloaded [Partition Magic 8.0][1].
 Installed, and opened it.
 It was no later than I opened, when it said it has found overlapping partitions in hard disk.
 It also offered me to fix it.
 It was now when I had slight feeling of deja vu.
-My output from &#8220;fdisk -lu&#8221; command from Ubuntu LiveCD terminal said the same thing.
+My output from "fdisk -lu" command from Ubuntu LiveCD terminal said the same thing.
 I suggest even you do it as the first step to check the condition of your partition table.

 I took Partition Magic's offer.
 In a second, my partitions in Disk Management looked as they should.
-And when I booted back to Ubuntu Install, it was &#8211; &#8220;VOILA&#8221; it worked.
+And when I booted back to Ubuntu Install, it was &#8211; "VOILA" it worked.

 But again, there is also <a href="https://ubuntuforums.org/showthread.php?t=1510017" target="_blank">another Ubuntu Forums thread</a> that seems to work for a few others.
 It says something about deleting GPT data.